A senior horticulturist shares his colorful secrets

 Short and shaggy, Narcissus 'Rip Van Winkle' grabs attention with its bright color and "bad hair day" charm.
 It's an old-fashioned variety dating to 1884.
 After the planter has finished its six-week course, dig out the daffodil bulbs, store them in a cool spot, then replant them in your yard this fall.

 Tulipa kaufmanniana 'Chopin', like many in its species, is known for its decoratively patterned foliage, as attractive before bloom as after.
-Tom plants just one bulb per container, since its "larger" flower dominates the mix as it blooms.
+Soulsby plants just one bulb per container, since its "larger" flower dominates the mix as it blooms.

 Small but mighty, Tulipa whittallii, a species tulip, makes a big statement with pointy petals and fiery, red-orange color.
 As with daffodils, dig up tulip bulbs post-planter and site them in your yard come fall.
 (If the leaves are still green, you can plant the bulbs right away after removing them from the spring containers.)